appscode/blog/content/post/kubestash-v2024.12.9/index.md

   sessionHistoryLimit: 2
 ```

-Now we need to update `BackupConfiguration` to refer the `BackupVerifier`.
+Here is the `BackupConfiguration` configured for the original database, which refers to the `BackupVerifier`.

 ```yaml
 apiVersion: core.kubestash.com/v1alpha1